House '30in too tall' risks demolition

 Mr Naseem "should have thought about this before he started", Mr Wakefield said.

-The family has been given three-months to allow for talks to continue.
+The family has been given three months to allow for talks to continue.